Continued interest lists

 - a school that was not on your preference list.

-It is possible to change the preference order but we'd have to consider your updated application.
+It is possible to change the preference order but we'd have to consider your updated application first.
 Read changes of preference (pdf format) for guidance.

 How many lists you can place your child on